-- The ISS Academy, especially in the Nordic countries, is providing different types of training in facility management, whereby the workers are able to receive training and switch around the facilities in the company (for example from catering to cleaning), which is followed by salary increases. - Some union-led training programmes are also documented, for example Unite the Union provides migrant workers with free English classes, IT classes, training on union rights etc. These programmes are also used to reach and unionize workers.
+- the ISS Academy is providing all sorts of training in facility management, whereby the workers are able to receive different training and switch around the facilities in the company (for example from catering to cleaning), which is followed by salary increases - some union-led programmes are also documented, for example Unite the Union provides the workers with free English classes, IT classes, training on union rights etc. These programmes are also used to reach and unionize workers.